-3.7.
-Actuarial views on the future of longevity
+3.7 Actuarial Views on the Future of Longevity

-All of the members of the Actuarial Profession who were contacted by the scoping group, on the future of mortality, recommended papers by Willets (1999) and Willets et al (2004).
+- 3.7.1 All of the members of the Actuarial Profession who were contacted by the scoping group on the future of mortality recommended papers by Willets (1999) and Willets et al. (2004).
 These documents provide an overview of the profession's main interests in mortality developments, and what the profession thinks is likely to happen to longevity in the near future.
 One of the most striking features of these reports is that many of the areas covered are included in the themes described above.
-As these themes are based on the recommendations of experts from a number of different disciplines this suggests that many in the Actuarial Profession are aware of research being conducted elsewhere.
+As these themes are based on the recommendations of experts from a number of different disciplines, this suggests that many in the Actuarial Profession are aware of research being conducted elsewhere.
 However, it is noteworthy that none of the experts from outwith the Actuarial Profession recommended actuarial papers.
-The paper by Willets et al (2004) covers three main areas; past trends in mortality, projections for longevity in the $21^{st}$ century and the possible financial implications of longevity increase.

-One of the main trends highlighted by Willets et al has already been described in the previous section.
+The paper by Willets et al. (2004) covers three main areas: past trends in mortality; projections for longevity in the 21st century; and the possible financial implications of longevity increase. - 3.7.2 One of the main trends highlighted by Willets et al. has already been described in the previous section.
 This is the cohort effect, where those people born around 1931 have seen greater improvements in mortality than those generations born on either side.
-Willets et al also consider age and cause specific mortality trends for the latter part of the $20^{th}$ century.
-They draw particular attention to the gains seen in the age group 50-79, mainly from heart disease.
+Willets et al. also consider age and cause-specific mortality trends for the latter part of the 20th century.
+They draw particular attention to the gains seen in the age group 50 to 79, mainly from heart disease.
 The international experience of cohort effects and variations in rates of improvement are also discussed.
-One area which Willets et al cover, which was not recommended by experts contacted in other fields, is the potential threat to longevity advance from infectious disease.
-The risk of disease spread as a consequence of technological advances such as rapid global travel and the emergence of drug resistant disease strains is considered.
+One area which Willets et al. cover, which was not referred to by experts contacted in other fields, is the potential threat to longevity advance from infectious disease.
+The risk of disease spread as a consequence of technological advances, such as rapid global travel and the emergence of drug resistant disease strains, is considered.

-Willets et al (2004) analyse how mortality is likely to change in the future, drawing out key trends and identifying what they think is likely to drive mortality shifts in the future.
-They project that it is highly probable that in the first few decades of the 21st century mortality rates for the elderly population in the UK will improve faster than ever before, with the expectation of post-retirement lifespan increasing dramatically.
-Reasons for these potential gains include the cohort effect, as those born between 1925-1945 enter old age they should see a continuation of the mortality improvement seen amongst this cohort in the past.
+3.7.3 Willets et al. (2004) analyse how mortality is likely to change in the future, drawing out key trends and identifying what they think is likely to drive mortality shifts in the future.
+They project that it is highly probable that, in the first few decades of the 21st century, mortality rates for the elderly population in the U.K. will improve faster than ever before, with the expectation of post-retirement lifespan increasing dramatically.
+Reasons for these potential gains include the cohort effect.
+As those born between 1925 and 1945 enter old age they should see a continuation of the mortality improvement seen amongst this cohort in the past.
 Based on the past prevalence of smoking they predict falls in smoking-related causes of death, as well as the continuation of the steady trend of falling circulatory and cancer mortality.
-The accelerating pace of medical advances, as well as the expansion in the use of medical technology amongst the elderly is also highlighted.
-In addition, life expectancy in the UK is currently relatively low at age 65 compared with other developed countries meaning there is potential for improvement in this age group.
-Based on these projections Willets et al consider the possible financial implications of increasing longevity.
-However, Willets et al also emphasise the uncertainty which is involved in predicting future mortality trends.
+The accelerating pace of medical advances, as well as the expansion in the application of medical technology amongst the elderly, are also highlighted.
+In addition, life expectancy in the U.K. is currently relatively low at age 65, compared with other developed countries, meaning that there is potential for improvement in this age group.
+Based on these projections, Willets et al. consider the possible financial implications of increasing longevity.
+However, Willets et al. also emphasise the uncertainty which is involved in predicting future mortality trends.